FlashDrag/cyclebay/README.md

 - #### Social Media Marketing: Facebook Business Page I chose the Facebook Business Page because it's an excellent platform for promoting the store and engaging with customers.
 It provides an opportunity to create a community around the business and to establish lasting relationships with our clients.
 Furthermore, it offers the potential to create ads and reach a broader audience in the future.
 I've incorporated a link to the Facebook Business Page in the footer of the store, making it convenient for users to locate and follow the page.

-<small>Since the *Buy Now* call to action button is no longer available to link to an external website, I added a store link to the "About" section of the page and added the *Learn More* button.</small>
+<small>Since the *Buy Now* call to action button is no longer available to link to an external website, I added a store link to the "About" section of the page and set *Learn More* as the call to action button.</small>

 [View Facebook Business Page](https://www.facebook.com/people/CycleBay/61552069412658/)